Dilatometry: measuring the thermal expansion and transitions of your materials

 • Analysis medium : air, inert gas (nitrogen, argon)

-• Applied load : low, constant or variable (free expansion or constraint analysis)
+• Applied load : low, constant or variable (analysis in free expansion or stress)

 • Heating speed : adjustable to reveal thermal transitions

-The results are presented in the form of expansion curves and allow the calculation of:
+The results are presented as expansion curves and allow for the calculation of:

 • The coefficient of linear thermal expansion (CTE)